Ne000/social-news-networking/README.md

-# Bloccit
+# Social News Networking App

 ## Summary
-Bloccit is a Reddit replica built on Ruby on Rails.
+A Reddit replica built on Ruby on Rails.
 It lets Users post, comment, and vote on content.
 I made it with the help of a mentor through the Bloc FullStack Web Development Apprenticeship.

 ## Features